zpaul10/dsc-html-introduction-lab-onl01-dtsc-pt-052620/README.md

 # Well-Formed HTML Document Lab

+## Introduction

+It's time to practice making a well formated HTML document!

 ## Objectives
+You will be able to:

-1. Add an appropriate `doctype` tag at the top of an HTML file.
+* Add an appropriate `doctype` tag at the top of an HTML file.
-2. Enclose the HTML contents of a site inside `html` tags.
+* Enclose the HTML contents of a site inside `html` tags.
-3. Structure an HTML document with `head` and `body` tags.
+* Structure an HTML document with `head` and `body` tags.
-4. Add `title` tags to give the page a title that will show up in the browser tab.
+* Add `title` tags to give the page a title that will show up in the browser tab.

 ## Instructions